jxying/lgmrf/README.md

 If you made use of this software please consider citing:

--   J. Ying, J. V. de M. Cardoso, D. P. Palomar, “Minimax Estimation of Laplacian Constrained Precision Matrices,” in Proc. of the 24th International Conference on Artificial Intelligence and Statistics (AISTATS), vol. 130, pp. 3736-3744, April 2021.
+-   J. Ying, J. V. de M. Cardoso, D. P. Palomar, "Minimax Estimation of Laplacian Constrained Precision Matrices," in Proc. of the 24th International Conference on Artificial Intelligence and Statistics (AISTATS), vol. 130, pp. 3736-3744, April 2021.